 comb, champagne, knife, plum – the word plum doesn’t contain any silent letters

-Have students think of 10 items that fit a certain criteria.
+Have students think of 10 items that fit particular criteria.
 For example:

 - Jobs where you have to wear a uniform